Comradin/yummy/README.md

 3. createrepoBinary, path to the executable to create the repository metadata
 4. rpmBinary, not in use yet, for further verification of uploaded rpm files
 5. helpFile, path to load the help file from
+6. auth enabled, enable/disable authentication
-6. user, the user for authentificate for the delete endpoint
+7. auth user, the user for authentificate for the delete endpoint
-7. password, the password for authentificate for the delete endpoint
+8. auth password, the password for authentificate for the delete endpoint

 # hints for contributors
 This project uses the Go dependency management tool `dep`